orion-cirb/Vessel_IB4/README.md

 * Detect RNA dots with Stardist
 * Find RNA in/out dilated vessels
 * Measure vessels volume + RNA dots volume and intensity in/out vessels
+* If ROI(s) provided, remove from the analysis vessels and dots that are inside

 ### Dependencies